KyeOnDiscord/kye-utilities/README.md

 **</h3>KyeInt</h3>**

-    KyeInt.RandomInt(int min, int max) - Returns a random integer between the minimum and maximum set values KyeInt.GetGPUCount() - Gets how many GPU's are in your PC's hardware (Should be accurate however, only been tested on 1 PC)
+    KyeInt.RandomInt(int min, int max) - Returns a random integer between the minimum and maximum set values KyeInt.GetGPUCount() - Gets how many GPU's are in your PC's hardware (Should be accurate however, it has only been tested on 1 PC)

 **KyeString**